gonzalezben81/aws-cloud-templates/docs/vpc/transitgateway.md

 ### Transit Gateway

-A transit gateway is a hup and spoke model that allows you to more easily peer VPCs together.
+A transit gateway is a hub and spoke model that allows you to more easily peer VPCs together.
 This could be VPCs in a single account or in multiple accounts.
 While VPC Peering is very reliable and straightforward, as the number of VPCs being peered together increases; the complexity of the peering increases.

 Enter the transit gateway to help streamline and solve complexity problems.